Social Media for Business is Growing Up

 Social Media for Business – Twitter

 With Twitter, locating people who have similar interests will help you target potential customers.
-For instance, if your business is selling wholesale plants to landscape services, you can easily find landscapers and “follow” them, which is the process of enlisting to receive tweets sent by others.
+For instance, if your business is selling wholesale plants to landscape services, you can easily find landscapers and “follow” them.
+This is the process of enlisting to receive tweets sent by others.
 Through networking, you can build your own following and develop long-term relationships that can lead to sales.
 The process of “retweeting,” where your followers send your tweets on to other interested parties, can also help build your prospect base.

 Social Media for Business – You Tube